 The shoes I’ve gotten the most mileage out of since purchasing them are definitely my Common Project Achilles sneakers.
-I’m really picky about sneakers as I want them to be sleek enough to be styled in a variety of ways without adding much “bulk” to an outfit and these fit the bill perfectly.
+I’m really picky about sneakers as I want them to be sleek enough to be styled in a variety of ways without adding much “bulk” to an outfit and these Common Project shoes fit the bill perfectly.

-Common Projects Review
+Common Projects Sneakers Review

 I truly can’t believe how much I have worn these shoes.
 The sneakers did take a bit of breaking in but once I did so they’ve been a dream ever since.
 I wear them almost always when I am traveling due to their comfort and my favorite part is that the style allows them to be worn with everything from jeans and shorts to dresses and midi skirts.

 But, since I’ve gotten many questions about the sneakers since owning them (whether they’re worth it, favorite ways to style them, whether they were comfortable, etc.) – I thought this post was worth sharing.

 As for sizing, it is a bit interesting.
 I have them in a size 36 even though I almost always a size 37 in European shoes so be sure to read up on guidance for sizing before purchasing if you think you may make the splurge.
 I don’t have wide feet but I find the toe box and the shoe overall to be really comfortable and the leather molds to your feet with wear.

 I’m a big believer in investing in nicer shoes so that they hold up and so that they are comfortable to get a lot of wear in – Common Projects have absolutely been worth it for me.
-I’ve owned them for four years and worn them multiple times every single week since I first bought them.
+I’ve owned them for five years and worn them multiple times every single week since I first bought them.

-I’ve bought a second pair as I ran through my initial pair after three years of constant wear.
+I’ve bought a second pair as I ran through my initial pair after four years of constant wear.
 They are a total wardrobes staple and it is easy to see why they are often sold out.
 The white color does not go on sale so it is worth snapping up a pair if you find them in stock in your size!

 They are available at the following retailers including Revolve, Saks and Nordstrom.

 Even more ways I’ve styled them:

 If you love the look of the sneakers but want a more affordable pair, the best options I found are below.
 I can’t speak to them as I don’t have them but I understand that the price of the Common Projects sneakers are rather high for a shoe – let alone a sneaker.